helpll/helplinedustry/README.md

 # todo

 ***Ithkuilia:***
-suicide headhunting drones,
-steel mill and other crafters (they should be centeralised to minimise the amount of random sprites i have to do), add the rest of the metals, sprites, ores for everything, color all the items, turret heat sprite, more stuff (add items first),
+item sink for wrought iron, cast iron, and cast iron plates, /n steel mill and other crafters (mostly done for earlygame), add the rest of the metals (mostly done), sprites, ores for everything(done for now), color all the items, turret heat sprite, more stuff (add items first),